suarezgenaro/seda/docs/about_seda.rst

 Questions and feedback
 ----------------------
-:math:`\texttt{SEDA}` was developed and is manintained by Genaro Suárez (gsuarez@amnh.org, gsuarez2405@gmail.com).
+:math:`\texttt{SEDA}` was developed and is maintained by Genaro Suárez (gsuarez@amnh.org, gsuarez2405@gmail.com).
 Please reach out with any suggestions, questions, and/or feedback.

 Logo
 ----